Shallow Flow Matching for Coarse-to-Fine Text-to-Speech Synthesis: Experimental setup

 For evaluations, we follow the official ODE solver settings of each model.
 For speed analysis with adaptive-step ODE solvers, we use the \textit{odeint} from torchdiffeq~\cite{torchdiffeq} with various solvers.
 The default relative and absolute tolerances (1$\times$10$^{-7}$ and 1$\times$10$^{-9}$) are too strict, resulting in significantly longer inference time.
 Therefore, we adopt the settings used in StableTTS: 1$\times$10$^{-5}$ for both tolerances.
 As shown in Table~\ref{tab: solver full name}, we employ Huen(2), Fehlberg(2), Bosh(3), and Dopri(5) as adaptive-step solvers, where the number in () denotes the order.

-We adopt real-time factor (RTF) as the metric for speed evaluation, which measures the ratio between the ODE solver inference time and the corresponding audio duration.
+We adopt real-time factor (RTF) and number of function evaluations (NFE) as metrics for speed evaluation, where RTF measures the ratio between the ODE solver inference time and the corresponding audio duration, and NFE indicates how many times the solver queries the model.
 To reduce the influence of runtime variance, we choose 100 utterances from each model’s validation set and run each solver five times, reporting the average RTF.
+Note that the NFE is constant across runs.